Lift at low Reynolds number

 \subsection{Particle in a simple shear above a wall}

-Once the dynamics of particle in unbounded flow is solved, the flow produced in presence of the wall can be calculated, and the resulting lift velocity determined.
-A question that arises naturally is what is the domain of validity of this approximation in the particle-to-wall distance domain ?
+Once the dynamics of a particle in unbounded flow is solved, the flow produced by this dynamics can be calculated in presence of the wall, and the resulting lift velocity determined.
+Since the influence of the wall on the dynamics is not included in this approach, a question that arises naturally is what is the domain of validity of this approximation in the particle-to-wall distance domain ?
 To understand how the correction terms emerge, it is convenient to introduce the boundary integral formalism to solve the Stokes flow due to the force distribution on the particle surface.
 From this formalism will also naturally emerge the notion of stresslet, the key ingredient to quantify far-field lift.
 In order to focus on the underlying physics we leave the technical details to the appendix.

-To facilitate the notations and summations, we introduce the position vector $\mathbf{x}=(x_1,x_2,x_3)$, where $x_1$ corresponds to the flow direction, and $x_3$ to the direction perpendicular to the wall (located at $x_3=0$), \textit{i.e.} to $z$ in Fig. \ref{fig:symmetries}.
+To facilitate the notations and summations, we introduce the position vector $\mathbf{x}=(x_1,x_2,x_3)$, where $x_1$ corresponds to the flow direction, and $x_3$ to the direction perpendicular to the wall (located at $x_3=0$), \textit{i.e.} to $z$ in inset of Fig. \ref{fig:miseenbouche}.

 We consider particles made of a 2D interface delimiting their interior, filled with a fluid of viscosity $\mu'\equiv \lambda \mu$.
 In that case, the flow field at any point $\mathbf{x}_0$ outside the particle reads \cite{Pozrikidis92}